 D1.
 Are there free and independent media?
 0 / 4

-Kiir’s government has threatened and detained journalists for reports it does not like or for conducting interviews with SPLM-IO officials.
-A journalist with Radio Miraya, detained for three years, was finally released without charge in May 2017.
-While a press complaints council is supposed to adjudicate defamation cases, defamation has been prosecuted under criminal law to stifle free speech.
-The National Security Service (NSS) seizes pressruns of newspapers or temporarily closes media organizations that fall afoul of its arbitrary standards on what can be reported, causing grave economic harm to such outlets.
+Kiir’s government has threatened and detained journalists for reports it does not like or for conducting interviews with opposition officials.
+Defamation is prosecuted under criminal law, stifling free speech.
+The National Security Service (NSS) seizes pressruns of newspapers or temporarily closes media organizations that breach its arbitrary standards on what can be reported.
+In March 2018, the Media Regulatory Authority said it was suspending the UN-run Radio Miraya, claiming that it was in violation of its broadcasting license; the station, based in a UN compound, continued to operate.

 The interim constitution guarantees religious freedom, but houses of worship—used as places of refuge for civilians—have been attacked by gunmen seeking members of rival ethnic groups.
-An investigation by Radio Tamazuj in 2017 found that at least 40 church leaders had been killed since the civil war began in 2013.
-They included priests and pastors murdered inside their churches by the warring parties.
+An investigation by Radio Tamazuj in 2017 found that at least 40 church leaders had been killed since the civil war began.
+Places of worship have also been vulnerable to land grabs by corrupt officials.
+In June 2018, President Kiir acknowledged that Muslims had been targeted by these seizures and ordered property to be returned.

 D3.
 Is there academic freedom, and is the educational system free from extensive political indoctrination?
 1 / 4

-There are no government restrictions on academic freedom.
-However, the education system has been seriously disrupted by the civil war, with many schools closed or commandeered for military use.
-A report by the Assessment Capacities Project, a nongovernmental organization (NGO), estimated that by late 2016, one-quarter of schools that had been open at any point since independence were nonfunctional.
+There are no formal government restrictions on academic freedom.
+However, the education system was seriously disrupted by the civil war, with many schools closed or commandeered for military use.
+A report by the Assessment Capacities Project, a nongovernmental organization (NGO), estimated that by 2016, one-quarter of schools that had been open at any point since independence were nonfunctional.

 The NSS has extensive powers to conduct surveillance and monitor communications.
-According to the United Nations, agents have used these powers to intimidate and detain journalists, opposition activists, civil society groups, non-Dinka citizens, and even faith-based organizations, forcing many to flee the country.
+According to the United Nations, agents have used these powers to intimidate and detain journalists, opposition activists, civil society representatives, non-Dinka citizens, and even members of faith-based organizations, forcing many to flee the country.

 E. ASSOCIATIONAL AND ORGANIZATIONAL RIGHTS: 2 / 12